GSA/centers-of-excellence/_pages/centers-of-excellence/customer-experience.md

 coe: customer-experience
 ---

-The Customer Experience Center of Excellence (CoE) demonstrates the business value of customer experience as a discipline, works with agencies to develop a better understanding of their customers and their needs and helps translate those findings into actions that create outstanding experiences.
+The Customer Experience CoE demonstrates the business value of customer experience as a discipline, works with agencies to develop a better understanding of their customers and their needs and helps translate those findings into actions that create outstanding experiences.

 ## Service Offerings